-Sterlite Janovative Salutions Limited Notes to financial statements for the period ended 31 March 2019
+Sterlite Janovative Sulutions Limited Notes to financial statements for the period ended 31 March 2019

 The Company does not have any operations.
-The Company's principal financial assets include cash and cash equivalents and financial liabilities in the nature of trade payables
+The Company's principal financial assets include cash and cash equivalents and financial liabilities in the nature of trade payables.

-The Company is exposed to croth risk and liquidity risk.
-The Company's senior management oversees the management of these risks The Risk Management policies of the Company are established to identify and analyse the risks fixed by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies are sparred and reviewed regularly by Board to reflect changes in market conditions and the Company's activities Currently the Company has adopted the risk management policies as defined by it's holding company to manage risk's relevant to it's operations.
-Management has overall responsibility for the establishment and oversight of the Company's risk management framework.
+The Company is exposed to credit risk and liquidity risk.
+The Company's senior management oversees the management of these risks.
+The Risk Management policies of the Company are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
+Risk management policies and systems are approved and reviewed regularly by Board to reflect changes in market conditions and the Company's activities Currently the Company has adopted the risk management policies as defined by it's holding company to manage risk's referent to it's operations.
+Management has overall responsibility for the establishment and or exight of the Company's risk management framework.

-The Company's maximum exposure to credit risk for the components of the balance sheet of J1 March 2019 is the carrying amount of each class of financial assets
+The Company's maximum exposure to credit risk for the components of the balance sheet of 31 March 2019 is the earlying amount of each class of financial assets